 We call this ジャップドレ or Wafu Dressing and it seems to be a favourite for many families because it’s so versatile and japanesey.
 Here are some salad ideas.
 Contains Sunflower Oil, Soy Sauce, Rice Vinegar, Sesame Oil, Grated Onion and Sugar.
 Kei’s original recipe…

-1. Wakame Salad NEW RECIPE
+1. Wakame Salad

 Wash dried or frozen wakame in hot water, then rinse in cold water.
 Should triple in volume.
 Drain well and serve with iceberg lettuce pieces (or any lettuce), some corn.
 Dress with Kei’s Kitchen Japanese Style Dressing.

-2. Daikon Salad NEW RECIPE
+2. Daikon Salad

 Daikon or white radish is available in Asian grocery stores.
 Peel daikon (daikon skin is quite tough, so you’ll need to peel the whole skin, not just the outer layer) and julienne.
 Wash the leaves and finely chop.
 Mix together in a bowl and pour on Kei’s Kitchen Japanese Style Dressing just before serving.
 Very healthy stuff, this salad…leaves are full of vitamin C.

-3. Itarian Rocket Salad NEW RECIPE
+3. Itarian Rocket Salad

 A new take on the trusty rocket, sun dried tomatoes and shaved parmeggiano…instead of olive oil and balsamic vinegar, try Kei’s Kitchen Japanese Style Dressing.
 It’s Itarian!